shamangary/Keras-to-coreml-multiple-inputs-example/README.md

 This command convert the keras model and weight file into coreml model.

 ### Multiple inputs Lambda layer bug?
-Before I write this github repositori, coremltools does not support multiple inputs Lambda layer. https://github.com/apple/coremltools/issues/188
+Before I write this github repository, coremltools does not support multiple inputs Lambda layer.

+https://github.com/apple/coremltools/issues/188

 In the above issue, they fixed it by adding some lines into their code.
 Plz check it out.

 ## Custom swift class